a musical composition consisting of a series of songs

 comeback, but by the time I thought of something in English, most conversations had usually moved on.

-the anxiety you experience when you feel vulnerable and insecure
+the anxiety experienced when feeling vulnerable

 insecurities felt exposed.